cvravi9/Benchmarking_SVCs/README.md

 ### 1.2.
 Obtaining two VCF files
 In order to compare, two varied vcf files are needed.
 These varied files could be obtained by modifying the yaml file input parameters.
 For example by changing the "Tumor Purity Estimate" from its considered value of "0.7" to "0.5", two varied vcf files could be obtained.
 For convenience, two yaml files have been taken instead of modifying one file.

 ### 1.3.
-Comparing two VCF files
+VCF file Formats
-The to be compared vcf files obtained in after executing the "Galaxy_Workflow_MIRACUM_main.ga" workflow of MIRACUM-Pipe-Galaxy and could be downloaded from the https://usegalaxy.eu/ into the required file using wget.
-However, the vcf files aren't indexed and a comparision wouldn't be possible.
-So using the "tabix" command i.e. **"tabix -p vcf vcf_filename"**, the vcf files could be indexed.
+To start comparing, the obtained vcf files are neither indexed nor with the proper extension for a comparision.
+So after executing the "Galaxy_Workflow_MIRACUM_main.ga" workflow of MIRACUM-Pipe-Galaxy and downloading the vcf files from the https://usegalaxy.eu/, use the "tabix" command i.e. **"tabix -p vcf vcf_filename"** and the vcf files are indexed.
 The output of the tabix command is in vcf extension and to compare two files, the format should be of vcf.gz.

 Therefore, to change this extension, bgzip command is used i.e. **"bgzip -c file.vcf > file.vcf.gz"** and this changes the extensions of the vcf file from "vcf" to "vcf.gz" and this outcome could be used for the comparision.

-##### 1.3.1.
-Using bcftools
+#### 1.4 Comparing VCF files
+With the vcf files indexed and in vcf.gz extension, there are two ways to compare them.
+The first of the two ways is using bcftools and the second tool that could be used is the vcftoolz.
+The difference is that in bcftools another command is needed for visulization while for vcftoolz completes the comparision and visualization by venn diagrams.

+#### 1.4.1.
+Comparision by bcftools
 One way to compare two vcf files is by using bcftools and taking the comparision output into a text file.
 The command for the bcftools is **"bcftools stats vcf_file1 vcf_file2 > output.txt"** and this obtains an outcome text file explaning the differences betweeen two vcf files in statistical data.

-##### 1.3.1 Using vcftoolz
+##### 1.4.2.
+Comparision by vcftoolz

-VCFToolZ already groups files in nice headers, and produces Venn diagrams (up to 6 files).
+Another tool to compare two vcf files is the "VCFToolZ".  already groups files in nice headers, and produces Venn diagrams (up to 6 files).
 It would be cool to see these headers in a HTML document, and with the Venn diagrams included.
 The command is **"vcftoolz compare first-vcf second-vcf"**

 ### 1.4.
 Plotting Comparision of VCF files
 With the textual output, the next goal would be to plot the data and for this "plot-vcfstats" is helpful.
 The command is **"plot-vcfstats -p venn output.txt"**.
 However, plotting would need installation of "matplotlib" using **"pip3 install matplotlib"** and "pdflatex".